mgsosna/mattsosna.com/_posts/careers/2021-01-22-Academia-to-DS.md

 I found it so easy to stay in the areas of R and statistics that I already knew well.
 I didn't want to get out of my comfort zone, because it would require me to face the scary concept that I _don't_ actually have that wide a grasp on stats and coding.
 And especially with a Ph.D., there are a lot of expectations on how much you're "supposed to" know or how smart you're supposed to be.
 But you need to remember that the Ph.D. is a very deep, narrow knowledge set, versus the broad knowledge needed for being a versatile data scientist.

-**Versatility** is key.

-"10 decimal places" accuracy versus operating within constraints.
-Check out the [business skills]({{  site.baseurl  }}/DS-transition-5) in the [transitioning into data science series]({{  site.baseurl  }}/blog/#how-to-transition-into-data-science) for more on this.

-* Getting used to speed-accuracy tradeoff
-* Not just generating a recommendation, but implementing it too
+<span style='color:red'> Think about mentioning boot camps, like the [Insight Fellowship](https://insightfellows.com/data-science) </span>

+Wide range of skills needed to get started.
+When transitioning, it can feel humiliating to struggle with job applications $-$ maybe you catch hiring managers' attention, but on a deeper look they identify plenty of gaps in your technical skills.

+Transition first to

 * Cutting publications from the CV is painful.

-<span style='color:red'> Think about mentioning boot camps, like the [Insight Fellowship](https://insightfellows.com/data-science) </span>